wagov/wasocshared/advisories/20230206001-VMware-Targetted-Ransomware.md

 - ESXi versions 7.x prior to ESXi70U1c-17325551
 - ESXi versions 6.7.x prior to ESXi670-202102401-SG
 - ESXi versions 6.5.x prior to ESXi650-202102101-SG

-## What has been observed?
-CISA has listed this vulnerabilty in their [Known Exploited Vulnerabilties](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) catalog.

 ## Recommendation
 Due to the report of active exploitation, it is strongly recommended to patch this vulnerability within 2 weeks across all affected platforms as per vendor instructions: [https://www.vmware.com/security/advisories/VMSA-2021-0002.html](https://www.vmware.com/security/advisories/VMSA-2021-0002.html)